PostgREST/postgrest-docs/docs/api.rst

    , rank
    -- To keep the relationship with the films table, this column is renamed , film_id as nominations_film_id
-   -- Adding this column allows the relationships we want , films.id as film_id
+   -- Adding this column allows the relationship with the actors table , films.id as film_id
   FROM nominations
   JOIN films ON films.id = nominations.film_id